 Usually, landscape photography is very slow-paced, and the scene in front of you doesn’t move much at all.

 How often will you find yourself in these types of situations?
-I take a lot of photos, and unexpected events like this happen to me only a few times every year.
+Personally, I find that amazing, unexpected events like this happen only a few times every year.
 It isn’t common at all.
-But, if you can make the most of crazy, changing landscapes, you’ll end up with some of your best photos.
+But, if you can make the most of fast-changing landscapes, you’ll end up with some of your best photos.

-You won’t always react quickly enough to get every shot you want, and the photos that you miss will haunt you.
-I speak from personal experience.
-Even knowing how to set my camera by heart, I miss about 25% of photos in fast-moving situations.
-I’m trying to get that down to 0%, and, until I do, there’s always room to improve.
+You won’t always react quickly enough to get every shot you want, and the photos you miss will haunt you.
+I can think of several photographs, for me, that are the “ones that got away.”
+Even though I know how to set my camera and use it quickly, I miss about a third of photos in fast-moving situations like this.
+I’m trying to get that figure down to 0%, and, until I do, there’s always room to improve.

 Every time that you take landscape photos, you should have a plan in case something crazy starts to happen.
 Do you know what exposure mode you’ll use?
 Have you practiced changing lenses quickly (and without dropping them)?
 These are basic things that take too much time for many photographers, and they’re just the tip of the iceberg.

 Again, this is something that takes practice, but it also takes the right mindset.
 If you’re always ready to jump into action, you’ll capture the shot that everyone else missed.
-The better you know your camera, the fewer opportunities you’ll miss.
+The better you know your camera, the fewer opportunities that will slip away.